iterative/dvc.org/static/docs/get-started/configure.md

 immediately.

-However, remote storage should be set up (see `dvc remote`) if you need to share data or models outside of the context of single project, for example with other collaborators or even with yourself, in a different computing environment.
+However, remote storage should be set up (see `dvc remote`) if you need to share data or models outside of the context of a single project, for example with other collaborators or even with yourself, in a different computing environment.
 It's similar to the way you would use Github or any other Git server to store and share your code.

 For simplicity, let's setup a local remote: